 Wildlife In Alberta, Canada

-In general you’re more likely to spot wildlife in spring, autumn and winter as many of the animals prefer the warmer temperatures that come with lower elevation and being nearer to towns like Banff.
+In general the best time to visit Alberta to see wildlife is in spring, autumn and winter as many of the animals prefer the warmer temperatures that come with lower elevation and being nearer to towns like Banff.

 You’re unlikely to see any bears from October to May as they hibernate, but then perhaps that’s best anyway, for safety reasons!
 Your best chance is during the summer.
 Regardless of time of year, dawn and dusk are key feeding times, so consider planning your day around those.